MrR0807/Notes/RabbitMQ_In_Depth/RabbitMQ_In_Depth.md

 * 1 - does not need to store message to disk (default)
 * 2 - all messages are stored to disk.
 If the RabbitMQ broker is restarted the message will still be in the queue once RabbitMQ is running again.

+***NOTE*** In **addition to delivery-mode of 2**, for messages to truly survive a restart of a RabbitMQ broker, your **queues must be declared as durable** when they’re created.

+It’s important to correctly size your hardware needs when using persisted messages.
+An undersized server that’s tasked with a heavy write workload can bring a whole RabbitMQ server to a crawl. **Although message persistence is one of the most important ways to guarantee that your messages will ultimately be delivered, it’s also one of the most costly.**

+## When RabbitMQ pushes back